leighmcculloch/leighmcculloch.com/source/content/talks/2021-01-22--Stellar-Development-Foundation-Internal-Engineering-Talks--Understanding-Go-Module-Dependencies/slides.md

 The go.mod file won't tell you what most of your indirect dependencies are, but even if it does for some, it won't tell you what direct dependency is importing them.

-All your know is one of your dependencies is importing it, but not which one.
+All we know is one of your dependencies is importing it, but not which one.

 So a go.mod file doesn't tell us why we have dependencies.
 -->